sheldonhull/sheldonhull.hugo/content/notes/development/tooling/task.md

 I use this framework to simplify my project linting and checks.

-You can load this as a seperate base file by creating it in the same root directory of your project with the name: `Taskfile.precommit.yml` and include it as the base config shows.
+You can load this as a separate base file by creating it in the same root directory of your project with the name: `Taskfile.precommit.yml` and include it as the base config shows.

 ```yaml
 ---